Sony Xperia ZL

-The Sony Xperia ZL (C650x), marketed as Sony Xperia ZQ in Brazil, is a touchscreen enabled, full HD Android smartphone designed, developed, and marketed by Sony Mobile.
+The Sony Xperia ZL (C650x), marketed as the Sony Xperia ZQ in Brazil, is a touchscreen enabled, full HD Android smartphone designed, developed, and marketed by Sony Mobile.
 The ZL was announced by Sony at CES 2013.
 The device was launched with Android 4.1 Jelly Bean.
 This is among a few phones with HDR video taking capability.
-This phone comes with a full HD display (1920×1080) with a ppi of approximately 443.
+This phone comes with a full HD display (1920×1080) with a ppi of approximately 443 and a 13MP main camera with LED flash.

 The Xperia ZL is a compact and cheaper variant of the Sony Xperia Z, and compromises water and dust proofing, as well as design language for a thinner frame.

 Unlike the Xperia Z, it is also equipped with an infrared blaster and a dedicated camera button.